markNZed/TaskFlow/hub/README.md

   * Scheduling
   * Diff generation
   * Dispatch
-  * Privacy filtering
+  * Privacy masking
-* Aspects that are orthogonal to the pipeline
+* Aspects that are orthogonal to the pipeline (potentially Tasks)
   * Monitoring
   * Logging
   * Debug